Motoring Offence Solicitors

 There is usually a 21 day deadline for lodging an appeal so it is important that you get in touch immediately to discuss matters.
 However, if you have missed this deadline we can advise you on whether you have grounds to ask the court to allow you to appeal out of time.

-Contact us today to discuss how we can help you appeal a conviction or a ban.
+Contact our Birmingham-based team today to discuss how we can help you appeal a conviction or a ban.